OsioLabs/emphandbook/01who_we_are/05team.md

 Central European/Summer (CET/CEST)

 ## Ownership
-Lullabot Education is owned by 3 people.
+Osio Labs is owned by 3 people.
 They are also owners of Lullabot, making us a sister company to Lullabot.

 - [Jeff Robbins](https://www.yonder.io/about/), President
 - [Matt Westgate](https://www.lullabot.com/about/matt-westgate), Vice President